titumozammel/execution-excellence-system/README.md

 ### Learn

-Convert execution experience and results into improved understanding.
+Convert execution experience and results into improved understanding, decisions, capability, or conditions.

 ### Grow